ballerina-attic/module-ballerinax-jira/jira7/Module.md

 jira7:Client jiraClient = new(jiraConfig);
 ```

-The `getAllProjectSummaries` remote function returns the project summary of all the projects if successful or an `JiraConnectorError` if unsuccessful.
+The `getAllProjectSummaries` remote function returns the project summary of all the projects if successful or a `JiraConnectorError` if unsuccessful.
 ```ballerina
 var response = jiraClient->getAllProjectSummaries();
 if (response is jira7:ProjectSummary[]) {